The Psychology of Disney Design & Storytelling

 Psychology Researcher, former Walt Disney Imagineer, and On Your Feet Chief Scientist

-“I love that the same principles that make Disney amazing can be used by everyone in their work, life, and art — and that psychological science can help us all, even the best designers, use those principles better.”
+“I love that the same principles that make Disney amazing can be used by everyone in their work, life, and art — and that psychological science can help us all, even the best designers at Disney, use those principles better.”

 Types of Happiness - And the Overlooked Importance of Feeling “Carefree”